US LNG Production Surge Will Double Exports by 2028: EIA

 The department cautioned that green-lighting NFE’s permit doesn’t presage a general avalanche of approvals for projects pending since the federal government imposed its temporary pause on new non-FTA export applications on Jan.
 26.

-In justifying the freeze on new permit reviews, the White House said a study was needed to update factors used to evaluate LNG exports.
-Current standards do not adequately gauge “potential energy cost increases for American consumers and manufacturers,” nor “the impact of greenhouse gas emissions,” specifically, methane, it said.
+In justifying the freeze on new permit reviews, the White House stated that a study was needed to update factors used to evaluate LNG exports.
+Current standards do not adequately gauge “potential energy cost increases for American consumers and manufacturers,” nor “the impact of greenhouse gas emissions,” specifically methane, it stated.

-President Joe Biden never set a deadline for completing the study but DOE Secretary Jennifer Granholm said during spring/summer budget hearings it would be finished by December and finalized in early 2025.
+President Joe Biden never set a deadline for completing the study, but DOE Secretary Jennifer Granholm said during spring/summer budget hearings that it would be finished by December and finalized in early 2025.

-The odds of the study’s rule-making materializing in the Federal Register will be determined by who is elected into the Oval Office and both Capitol Hill chambers in November.
+The odds that the study’s rule-making will materialize in the Federal Register will be determined by who is voted into the White House and Congress in November.
 If Republicans gain more control after the elections, those odds would be low.

 In the meantime, a federal judge’s July 1 ruling makes the temporary pause moot by suspending its implementation until the study is complete.

-U.S. Western District of Louisiana Judge James Cain Jr. agreed with Louisiana’s attorney general and 15 other states’ attorneys general who challenged the pause in a March lawsuit.
+U.S. Western District of Louisiana Judge James Cain Jr. agreed with Louisiana’s and 15 other states’ attorneys general who challenged the pause in a March lawsuit.

 An LNG tanker is guided by tug boats at the Cheniere Sabine Pass LNG export unit in Cameron Parish, La., on April 14, 2022.
 (Marcy de Luna/Reuters)